-- a) Lands designated 'Employment (Prestige Industrial)' include employment and ancillary commercial uses that will provide an appropriate transition between industrial uses, and residential and other sensitive land uses.
-Existing heavy industrial uses will be permitted to continue to operate and expand in accordance with the policies in this Plan, however, it is expected that over time, uses within this designation will transition to lighter employment uses.
-New heavy industrial uses will not be permitted to locate in Prestige Industrial Areas. - b) Permitted uses may include research and development facilities, manufacturing and processing, assembling, packaging, repairing, fabricating, and warehousing facilities, provided that such uses operate only within wholly enclosed buildings.
-In addition, office uses, hotels and, conference/ convention centres that are associated with the primary employment use are permitted. - c) Accessory office, institutional, retail and commercial uses (up to 15% of the total gross floor area of a prestige industrial building) will be permitted only within a building containing the principal employment use. - d) To protect the existing industrial uses in the vicinity, sensitive land uses will not be permitted in lands designated 'Prestige Industrial', including residential uses. - e) Outside storage, including truck and trailer parking are only permitted as an accessory to a permitted industrial use, and will not directly abut any arterial or collector road, or any lands designated for residential or mixed-use purposes. - f) The visual impact of automobile and truck parking, service and delivery areas will be minimized through site design and landscaped buffers.
+- c) Existing heavy industrial uses will be permitted to continue to operate and expand in accordance with the policies in this Plan, however, it is expected that over time, uses within this designation will transition to those uses solely permitted in the Employment (Prestige Industrial) designation.
+New heavy industrial uses will not be permitted to locate in lands designated Prestige Industrial. - d) Ancillary office, institutional, retail and service commercial uses are permitted only within a building containing the primary employment (up to a maximum of 15% of the total gross floor area of a prestige industrial building). - e) To protect the existing industrial uses in the vicinity, sensitive land uses, including residential will not be permitted on lands designated Prestige Industrial. - f) Outside storage, including truck and trailer parking are only permitted as an accessory to a permitted prestige industrial use, and shall not directly abut any arterial or collector road, or any lands designated for residential or mixed-use purposes. - g) The visual impact of automobile and truck parking, service and delivery areas shall be minimized through site design and landscaped buffers.